Home > The Cowboy and the Vampire: What every bunker library needs

-Joining us today from the pages of The Cowboy and the Vampire is Lenny, a survivalist and improvised weapons expert with some peculiar political views.
-He’s the long-time friend of Tucker and is now deeply involved in making weapons capable of dispatching the undead.
+Joining us today from the pages of The Cowboy and the Vampire Collection is Lenny, a survivalist and improvised weapons expert with some peculiar political views.
+He’s the long-time friend of Tucker and has, by necessity, become an expert in making weapons capable of dispatching the undead.

 Hello Lenny, welcome.
 What did you bring with you today?
 This?
 It’s a reverse surveillance tracker I made out of an old cassette recorder, a GPS unit and an electric toothbrush.
 I want to be able to monitor whoever it is monitoring this conversation to find out where they are broadcasting from.